Robert E. Lee (steamboat)

-Robert E. Lee, nicknamed the "Monarch of the Mississippi," was a steamboat built in New Albany, Indiana, in 1866 (Not to be confused with the second 1876–1882 and third 1897–1904 Robert E Lee).
+Robert E. Lee, nicknamed the "Monarch of the Mississippi", was a steamboat built in New Albany, Indiana, in 1866.
 The hull was designed by DeWitt Hill, and the riverboat cost more than $200,000 to build.
 She was named for General Robert E. Lee, General in Chief of the Armies of the Confederate States.
 The steamboat gained its greatest fame for racing and beating the then-current speed record holder, Natchez, in an 1870 steamboat race.